that's you

 Chapter three

 Tools aren't the story — they're how the story gets told.
-These are the ones I've learned to trust under pressure.
+These are the ones I've learned to trust under pressure — grouped not by taxonomy, but by the kind of problem I use them to solve.

 Chapter four